Sam Altman: Y Combinator

 In 2011, Altman became a partner at startup accelerator Y Combinator (YC), initially working on a part-time basis.
-In February 2014, he became president of YC.
+In February 2014, he became president of YC, replacing YC co-founder Paul Graham, who had been his mentor.
 Altman aimed to expand YC to fund 1,000 new companies per year and sought to broaden the types of companies funded, particularly focusing on "hard technology" startups.
 In October 2015, Altman was involved in expanding YC's scope.
-He contributed $10 million to the initial fund of Y Combinator Research, and announced YC Continuity, a fund to invest in maturing YC companies.
+He invested in multiple startups such as Stripe, Inc..
 In September 2016, Altman's role at YC expanded to president of YC Group, which included Y Combinator and other units.
+By 2018, Altman's role at OpenAI made him less often present at YC, and several YC partners had complained to Graham that Altman was using his role to have the priority in investment opportunities.
+Graham said that Altman had agreed to leave YC, but was resisting in practice.

-In March 2019, YC announced Altman's transition from president to a less hands-on role as chairman of the board, allowing him to focus on OpenAI.
-This decision came shortly after YC announced it would be moving its headquarters to San Francisco.
-As of early 2020, he is no longer affiliated with YC.
-It was later revealed that he had falsely claimed the board chair title (including in SEC filings), and that Y Combinator partners never approved his appointment.
+YC moved its headquarters to San Francisco in 2019.
+In March, Altman and YC began to falsely claim that Altman had transitioned from president to a less hands-on role as chairman of the board, allowing him to focus on OpenAI.
+Graham was "unambiguous that Altman was removed because of Y.C. partners' mistrust."